<img alt="" src="https://secure.pass8heal.com/222507.png" style="display:none;">

 5. A focus group may not be the best research method.

 Sometimes a focus group sounds like a brilliant idea, but that is not always the case.
 What’s led you to this point?
 If you are seeking prescriptive, quantifiable feedback, a focus group might not be the right research method.
-In fact, focus groups in isolation rarely are the best way to conduct research.
+In fact, focus groups in isolation are rarely the best way to conduct research.
 Instead, NS recommends leveraging focus groups as one part of a more comprehensive insights program.
 Focus groups are qualitative in nature, meant to guide and inspire.
 When coupled with quantitative studies, like surveys, the outcome is often more strategically relevant and impactful.

-Focus groups are more complex than they may seem—considerable time and effort is required in careful preparation, facilitation and follow up data analysis and synthesis.
+Focus groups are more complex than they may seem — considerable time and effort is required in careful preparation, facilitation and follow up data analysis and synthesis.
 Certain products and experiences are not appropriate for focus group discussion.
 If you are considering designing and moderating one of your own, think about enlisting experts to support your objective.
 The NS Insights team is made up of RIVA-certified focus group moderators and trained market research experts.
 But the true value of working with NS lies in our interdisciplinary approach to insights: we bring a seasoned team of industrial designers, engineers, prototypers and product marketers to the table to weigh in on all Insights’ activities, including focus groups.
 The cross-functional result is extremely powerful, and this is why we can boast a 95% commercialization rate for products designed and co-developed by NS and our partners.